-LOOPER is committed to growing the game of golf by providing everyone, and most importantly kids, a good way to learn the game and work in the sport they love.
+LOOPER is committed to growing the game of golf by providing everyone, and most importantly teens, a good way to access the game and earn money in the process.

-We know the more kids get involved in golf (playing or caddying) at a young age, the more likely they are to stick with the game when they become adults.
+We know the more people are involved in golf (playing or caddying) at a young age, the more likely they are to stick with the game throughout their lives.

-Through our mobile App, LOOPER encourages every customer and caddie choose a local golf related charity of their choosing.
-In return LOOPER donates $1+ from every loop to a local golf related charity of the customers choosing.
+Through our mobile App, LOOPER encourages every customer to choose a local golf related charity to benefit.
+In return LOOPER donates a portion of every loop to a local golf related charity of the customers choosing.
 Those charities and supporting organizations are listed below.

 Youth On Course